espruino/BangleApps/apps/widscrlock/README.md

 A Bangle 2 widget to lock the screen.

-Tap on the widget's lock icon to lock the touch-screen and darken it as happens with the LCD timeout.
+Tap on the widget's lock icon to lock and darken the touch-screen as happens with the LCD timeout.